mzy2240/cloudside/README.rst

 What did you change?
 --------------------
-This forked repo has been modified to support resampling.
+This forked repo has been modified to support resampling and slicing.
 The default sampling rate is 1 hour instead of 5 minutes.
+Now the get_data method will output the data only within the range.

 The problem this is solving
 ---------------------------